ballarat-hackerspace/association/rules-of-the-association.md

 **(1)** Subject to subrule (2), the President or, in the President's absence, the Vice-President is the Chairperson for any general meetings and for any committee meetings.

-**(2)** If the President and the Vice-President are both absent, or are unable to preside, the Chairperson of the meeting must be—
+**(2)** If the President and the Vice-President are both absent, or are unable to preside, the Chairperson of the meeting must be-

-  - (a) in the case of a general meeting—a member elected by the other members present; or
+  - (a) in the case of a general meeting-a member elected by the other members present; or
-  - (b) in the case of a committee meeting—a committee member elected by the other committee members present.
+  - (b) in the case of a committee meeting-a committee member elected by the other committee members present.

 ### 47 Secretary